brklntmhwk/npkb/Documentation.md

 - Change "Appearance > Themes" to "Minimal"

 4. Enable community plugins
-- Turn on all the plugins in "Community Plugins > Installed plugins" and click the reload button right above the setting
+- Turn on all the plugins except "Git" in "Community Plugins > Installed plugins" and click the reload button right above the setting

 5. Commit and push to your repository
 - Run the series of commands below in your code editor or terminal